gnunn1/modernize-apps-jboss/docs/cdk-docs/md/06-resilient-apps.md

 ### Stop overloading

-Before moving on, stop the traffic generator by clicking here to stop them:
+Before moving on, stop the traffic generator by entering the following command to stop them:

 `for i in {1..10} ; do kill %${i} ; done`